mlyzy/GREClue/README.md

   python range.py /path/to/dir --head ranges of content --out /path/to/outdir
   ```
 ### RQ2 Model Effectiveness
-After determining the scope of the suspiciousness ranking list , we need to obtain the FSG of the faulty code.
+After determining the scope of the suspiciousness ranking list, we need to obtain the FSG of the faulty code.
 We generate FSG for Defects4J-Multifault using the following command:
   ```
 python /FSG/Defects4J-Multifault/step1.py   --project /path/of/java/projects   --locs /path/of/suspiciousnesslist.csv   --txtout /path/of/result.txt